9.2: Ancient Seas Form the Oldest Rocks

 Sediments Accumulate in Ancient Seas

-During the Paleozoic Era, more than 400 million years ago, the western margin of North America was a passive margin that ran from present day southeastern Idaho, through central Nevada, and into Southern California.
+During the Paleozoic Era, more than 400 million years ago, the western margin of North America was a passive margin that ran from present day southeastern Idaho, through central Nevada, and into Southern California (see A Brief Geologic History of California).
 Offshore, where what is now the Sierra Nevada was under water, thick layers of sediments accumulated: 1 km (0.6 mi) in the south to 10 m (6 mi) in the north indicating that the ocean basin was deeper to the south.

 For more than 500 million years, these sediments accumulated, creating a record of what the environment was like during that time.
-Most of these sediments are marine in origin, forming in a shallow sea.
-The types of rocks and the few fossils that remain in these rocks today indicate that the eastern side of the sierra was closer to shore.
+Most of these sediments are marine in origin indicating they formed in a shallow sea.
+The types of rocks and the few recognizable fossils that remain (most have been obliterated by metamorphism and deformation) indicate that the eastern side of the sierra was closer to shore.

-Seaward, beyond the continent, were "island arcs" (not unlike the Aleutian island arc that exists today).
-These arcs were later accreted onto the the North American contented during subduction.
+Seaward, beyond the continent, were "island arcs" not unlike the Aleutian island arc that exists today (Figure \(\PageIndex{1}\)), an offshore omen of what would later become California and the Sierra Nevada.

 Accreted Terranes